Chinese New Year 2019

 That said, I do believe that people are masters of their own destinies, whatever sign they belong to, and I hope our “piggy” friends can play to their strengths and make 2019 a very successful year.

-London, which boasts of the largest New Year celebrations outside Asia, will hold festivities on 10 February 2019.
-There will be lion dances, parades, fireworks, performances in Trafalgar Square, and of course, lots of good food.
+London, which boasts of the largest New Year celebrations outside Asia, held festivities on 10 February 2019, with lion dances, parades, fireworks, performances in Trafalgar Square, and of course, lots of good food.

 So here is wishing all my Chinese friends and others Xin Nian Kuai Le (a very Happy New Year), and Kung Hei Fat Choy (may you be prosperous)!